What Is a Digital Footprint

 Privacy Violations

 When scattered digital footprints are aggregated, a detailed personal profile can be constructed.
-Hobbies, political views, health conditions, financial status — a surprising amount can be inferred from combining fragments of information.
+Hobbies, political views, health conditions, financial status - a surprising amount can be inferred from combining fragments of information.
+For a thorough understanding of these risks, consider reading books on digital privacy protection.

 Reputation Risk